Causes of Thumb Sprains

 Thumb sprains occur the thumb is jammed and bent in an unnatural, extreme position.
 For example, many individuals sprain their thumbs when they hit against another player, the ground, or ball during a sporting event.
 After the injury, the thumb will usually swell, show signs of bruising, and hurt when it is moved.

 The ligament most often injured is the ulnar collateral ligament.
-Because that ligament is often injured in skiing accidents, the injury is sometimes referred to as "skier's thumb."
+Because that ligament is often injured in sport related injuries including skiing accidents, the injury is sometimes referred to as "skier's thumb."
 The injury often results when a skier falls and the pole bends the thumb back unnaturally.

 The ligament can also be injured if the thumb is jammed into the ground during a fall, or into another player or ball during athletic activities.
 Although it isn't injured as often, the radial collateral ligament is also subject to injury.